RBATHINENI78/AI-Powered_Vacation_Planner/docs/ARCHITECTURE_DETAILED.md

     participant O as Orchestrator
     participant CB as Callbacks
     participant SEQ as Sequential Agent
-    participant PAR as Parallel Agent
+    participant PARN as Parallel Agent
     participant LOOP as Loop Agent
     participant OBS as Observability